HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Related Works

 \subsection{Use of simulation in training robot navigation for MCI environments}

 MCIs often present robots with challenging tasks.
-These include navigation in new and complex environments which are generally not modeled during conventional training, as most attempts aim to produce behavior in normal environments where a robot must navigate around everyday objects \cite{Sadeghi2019Divis}.
+These include navigation in new and complex environments using semantic cues not present during training \cite{Sadeghi2019Divis}.
 However, such navigational cues and references are not readily available in MCIs.
 Instead, the robots may be required to navigate through unconventional routes, where human traversal is not possible \cite{Bertolino2019Advanced}.
-This presents a form of the \emph{reality gap} problem, where the robots trained through simulations aren't able to perform as effectively in real-world scenarios.
-However, in this case, the \emph{reality gap} emerges not from technical disparities between the simulators and reality, but from the difference in the simulated environment and the targeted use environment of the robot.
+This presents a form of the \emph{reality gap} problem, however, in this case, the \emph{reality gap} emerges from the difference in the simulated environment and the targeted use environment of the robot.
 Additionally, robots will often need to traverse challenging and highly uneven terrain.
 Simulations have been used to train such behavior quite successfully in different kinds of robots, from quadrupedal \cite{Lee202Learning, Miki2022Learning}, and bipedal \cite{Yu2019Sim} to rovers \cite{Bertolino2019Advanced}.
 However, these simulations again present a similar limitation, as MCI terrain may differ wildly from challenging terrain found in everyday conditions.
-In addition to these, during the use of robots in MCIs, it is imperative to be absolutely aware of the limitations of the used robots and the expectations from the same \cite{Tanzi20223D, Tanzi2020Autonomous, Tiwari2019Unified, tiwari2018estimating}.
+In addition to these, it is imperative to be absolutely aware of the limitations of the robots used and the expectations from the same \cite{Tanzi20223D, Tanzi2020Autonomous, Tiwari2019Unified, tiwari2018estimating}.
 In disastrous situations, an unexpected failure of the robot can cause a loss of vital onsite time and resources, as well as a general loss of resource availability in the future.
-Given the limited availability of emergency service resources, any solutions deployed must be reliable and consistent.
 Simulation provides a safe environment to explore the limitations and expectations of robotic systems in various MCIs \cite{Tanzi2020Autonomous} and different kinds of robots in similar environments, allowing both the exploration of a single robot's limitations, as well as the comparative analysis of multiple robots.
 These publications shed light on the obstacles faced by robots during the navigation of post-MCI environments, thus providing insight into how MCI simulations can be used to address such issues.